Micah-Shallom/ansible-config-mgt/roles/apache/README.md

 The default values for the `AllowOverride` and `Options` directives for the `documentroot` directory of each vhost.
 A vhost can overwrite these values by specifying `allow_override` or `options`.

     apache_mods_enabled:
-      - rewrite
+      - rewrite.load
-      - ssl
+      - ssl.load
     apache_mods_disabled: []

-Which Apache mods to enable or disable (these will be symlinked into the appropriate location).
-See the `mods-available` directory inside the apache configuration directory (`/etc/apache2/mods-available` on Debian/Ubuntu) for all the available mods.
+(Debian/Ubuntu ONLY) Which Apache mods to enable or disable (these will be symlinked into the appropriate location).
+See the `mods-available` directory inside the apache configuration directory (`/etc/apache2/mods-available` by default) for all the available mods.

     apache_packages:
       - [platform-specific]